mirzawaqasahmed/f5-big-iq-lab/docs/class1/module4/lab1.rst

 Lab 4.1: Custom Service Template
 --------------------------------
-An application template allows you to specify a set of objects that define an application that can you can then deploy to your BIG-IP devices.
+An application template allows you to specify a set of objects that define an application that you can then deploy to your BIG-IP device(s).

 You can think of the objects in an application template as a baseline that serves as a starting place for creating a new application.